kxxt/tracexec/README.md

       --kill-on-exit
           Instead of waiting for the root child to exit, kill when the TUI exits -A, --active-pane <ACTIVE_PANE>
-          Set the default active pane to use when TUI launches [default: terminal] [possible values: terminal, events] -L, --layout <LAYOUT>
+          Set the default active pane to use when TUI launches [possible values: terminal, events] -L, --layout <LAYOUT>
-          Set the layout of the TUI when it launches [default: horizontal] [possible values: horizontal, vertical] -F, --frame-rate <FRAME_RATE>
+          Set the layout of the TUI when it launches [possible values: horizontal, vertical] -F, --frame-rate <FRAME_RATE>
-          Set the frame rate of the TUI [default: 60.0] -D, --default-external-command <DEFAULT_EXTERNAL_COMMAND>
+          Set the frame rate of the TUI (60 by default) -D, --default-external-command <DEFAULT_EXTERNAL_COMMAND>
           Set the default external command to run when using "Detach, Stop and Run Command" feature in Hit Manager -b, --add-breakpoint <BREAKPOINTS>